-Cleaning: People who keep a clean environment simply cannot live with someone who doesn’t mind clutter and regularly leaves dirty dishes and clothes lying around the common areas.
-If you have specific requirements make these known upfront.
+People who keep a clean environment simply cannot live with someone who doesn't mind clutter and regularly leaves dirty dishes and clothes lying around the common areas.
+If you have specific requirements make this known upfront.

 Don't forget about taking out the trash.
 Many apartments have valet trash which is nice.
 But in the event you don't, someone will have to physically transport it to the dumpsters outside.

 Remember that discussing the major topics upfront will reduce any foreseeable future issues.
 That way both of you can live happily in your next home.

 If you are planning on moving into a new apartment home and don't know where to start, you can check out Rentkidz or other ILS listing sites to find apartment options, view apartment deals and other great info about a new place.